dvayurova/dvayurova/README.md

 My name is Darina.
 - 🌱 I’m currently learning Java programming language at 21 programming school
-- 📫 How to reach me: d.v.ayurova@gmail.com
+- 📫 How to reach me: dvayurova@mail.ru